ALERT LEVEL 3: Stay at home, other than for essential personal movement and going to work/school

 Employees may request annual leave as per normal processes.
 Employees should advise their employer whether pre-approved annual leave requests or new annual leave requests involve travel within New Zealand or overseas.
 Employers should ask employees requesting leave if they intend to travel during their leave (including outside their region).

 Where there are restrictions on travel between regions, agencies should ensure any business travel complies with these restrictions.
+In addition, Public sector chief executives are expected to ensure that any business travel that crosses alert level boundaries is limited as much as possible.

 If, for any reason, an employee requesting annual leave intends to travel overseas, or within New Zealand, contrary to public health advice, the employer and employee should discuss and agree how any required period of self-isolation or quarantine on return from leave should apply.
 In the first instance for any period of self-isolation, where practicable, the employee should work from home.
 If working from home is not practicable other forms of leave should be considered such as annual leave or special leave without pay.